Wopple/limber-timber/README.md

 - Automatically inferred down migrations reduces developer burden
 - Writing migrations in data is cleaner and not specific to a database
 - Never parsing SQL reduces the complexity of the codebase
-- A lightweight open source library makes it each to add missing features
+- A lightweight open source library makes it easy to add missing features
 - JSON schema allows IDEs to be configured for migration file validation and auto-completion
 - Separation of database and metadata allows for more flexible metadata storage options
 - In-memory database and metadata allow for application unit testing